ibm-cloud-docs/mas-ms/ssp.md

 Follow these steps to grant a user access to the customer you are assigned to manage.

-1. Sign into the Self Service Portal: https://devops.maximo.com
+1. Sign into the Self-Service Portal: https://devops.maximo.com

 2. Navigate to the Access Management tool.